farra/dev-agent-work/README.md

 ## License

-MIT - See LICENSE file for details
+Apache 2 - See LICENSE file for details

 ## Contributing